The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 How safe is it?

-The Korando has yet to be crash-tested by safety organisation Euro NCAP, but will hopefully improve on the four-out-of-five star rating achieved by the last SsangYong tested, which was the Tivoli.
 Impressively, the Korando comes with all of its safety kit as standard across the range, including automatic emergency braking, lane departure warning and lane keep assist, which helps keep you in the middle of a lane.
 All cars also come with six airbags and two Isofix child seat mounting points on the outer rear seats.
 The Korando has also achieved the maximum five-star rating in Euro NCAP crash tests.

 How much equipment do I get?